pkijania/Training/Python/README.md

 ### Ex5 - Table

-Task: Create and display a table of n columns and n rows and count the sum of all it's elements
+Task: Create a table of n columns and n rows and count the sum of all it's elements.
+Paste all data into a file and print them in terminal

 [Solution](ex5_table.py)